smurfix/flask-script/docs/index.rst

 The ``Manager`` runs the command inside a `Flask test context <http://flask.pocoo.org/docs/testing/#other-testing-tricks>`_.
 This means thathat you can access request-local proxies where appropriate, such as ``current_app``, which may be used by extensions.

+.. _api:

 API
 ---

 .. module:: flaskext.script

 .. autoclass:: Manager
-   :members: run, add_option, add_command, command, option, shell, get_usage, print_usage
+   :members: run, add_option, add_command, command, option, shell, get_usage, print_usage, option

 .. autoclass:: Command
    :members: run, get_options